 Logic dictates it must mean the thing is able to live, change, grow - for better or worse, one hopes.
-In the Orchard area of our little mountain village on the lake, neighbors once told us that in Japan, people say your house is "finished" only when you're dead.
-As an admonition, that worked for me; but I grew up in a cultural milieu that promoted patience as a virtue,
+In the Orchard area of our little mountain village on the lake, neighbors told us that in Japan, people say your house is "finished" only when you're dead.
+As an admonition, that worked for me; but I did grow up in a cultural milieu that promoted patience as a virtue,

 Because I'm here to remind you, gentle readers: Neither are its builders.

-Not only have all its builders not yet assembled in the same place at the same time so that they all stood a chance of meeting long enough to introduce themselves to one another; not only do they not all know one another; they also do not, I think, come anywhere near to fully appreciating or understanding how their experiential possession of Arcosanti as a group has enormous power-potential.
-The only other group I can think of with similar power-not-mobilized is the power of the First Nations collectively.
+Not only have all its builders not yet assembled in the same place at the same time so that they all stand a chance of meeting long enough to introduce themselves to one another; not only do they not all know one another; they also do not, I think, come anywhere near to fully appreciating or understanding how their experiential possession of Arcosanti as a group has enormous power-potential.
+The only other group I can think of with similar power-not-mobilized potential is the power of the First Nations collectively.

-Which maybe has not-yet-been realized, but that doesn't mean it can't ever happen or isn't likely to not happen.
-I for one at least hope it does.
+Which maybe has not-yet-been realized but that doesn't mean it can't ever happen or isn't ever likely to happen.
+I myself, for one, hope that it does.
 I definitely would like to see what happens when Native land claims are completely respected.